erizov/Professor/semester_09/lecture_55_advanced_os/exokernel_design/school.en.md

 ## Simple Explanation

-Exokernel Design is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Exokernel Design is an algorithm used to solve specific problems in computer science.

 ## Where It's Used